 I dare you to say “Defense Institution Building (DIB)” in a crowd of Security Cooperationist.
 You will sense the cringe in the conversation, or you will start the debate that will more than likely empty several kegs at the bar of whatever conference you are attending.
 Even the smartest in the business aren’t that smart on the topic.
 Those who try quickly are overwhelmed by the sheer size of the task and become distracted by the negativity surrounding the subject.
-Few can overcome the immediate response to DIB in Africa: “It can’t be done”, “It has always failed”, or “There is no buy-in from the partner nation.”
-What few will say is: “I have no clue how to do DIB”, “Why do I care – DIB takes five to ten years and I’m gone in two”, or “DIB is the only thing we should do here.”
+Few can overcome the immediate response to DIB in Africa: “It can’t be done,” “It has always failed,” or “There is no buy-in from the partner nation.”
+What few will say is: “I have no clue how to do DIB,” “Why do I care – DIB takes five to ten years, and I’m gone in two,” or “DIB is the only thing we should do here.”

-This blog will provide you three things concerning DIB.
+This blog will provide you with three things concerning DIB.
 Information concerning what DIB is, ways through which you can execute DIB in your country, and several opinions as to how an OSC, a component planner, and a combatant command planner can improve current DIB activities in Africa.
 I’ve uploaded a lot of academic things up front…if you are looking for a quick read…this blog is not it.
 Thus, the reason for not bringing DIB up at a bar at a conference!

 What is Defense Institution Building?

 Definition: “DIB.
 Security cooperation activities that empower partner nation defense institutions to establish or re-orient their policies and structures to make their defense sector more transparent, accountable, effective, affordable, and responsive to civilian control.
-DIB improves defense governance, increases the sustainability of other DoD security cooperation programs, and is carried out in cooperation with partner nations pursuant to appropriate and available legal authority.
+DIB improves defense governance, increases the sustainability of other DoD security cooperation programs, and is carried out in cooperation with partner nations according to appropriate and available legal authority.
 It is typically conducted at the ministerial, general, joint staff, military service headquarters, and related defense agency level, and when appropriate, with other supporting defense entities.”
 DODD 5205.82

 Kerr, Alexandra, and Michael Miklaucic.
 Effective, Legitimate, Secure: Insights for Defense Institution Building.
 Washington, DC: Center for Complex Operations, Institute for National Strategic Studies, National Defense University, 2017.